csernakakos/ecommerce-cdp/frontend/README.md

 Next steps:
-1. ProductCard > detach basketCounter from size accordion and wishlist.
+1. DONE ProductCard > detach basketCounter from size accordion and wishlist.
-2. ProductCard > size accordion selection should be sent to server.
+2. DONE ProductCard > size accordion selection should be sent to server.
-3. Create wish list functionality.
+3. IN PROGRESS Create wish list functionality.
-4. Create Basket and Wishlist pages.
+4. IN PROGRESS Create Basket and Wishlist pages.
 5. Create Checkout, Payment pages!
 6. Create footer.
 7. Signup for newsletter CSS: checkbox needs work in Chrome.
 8. isLoading loaders.
+9. Popup messages, e.g. "Shoes added to cart." when add to basket button is pressed.
+10. Fix how on the `BasketPage`, array items get rearranged on quantity edit.